 Consider what you need to trim.
 Low hedges, high branches, thick or thin stalks.
 Maybe you need safety features for latching and storage.
 Your particular needs will dictate which of the many blade options will be the best match for you.

 We own a pair of all-purpose 8-inch pruning shears which easily cut all of our indoor plants, many outdoor plants, and 1/2 inch woody stalks around the yard.
 If I work at it, I can cut a larger diameter on occasion.
 If you need that ability, go ahead and buy larger shears, like our green ones, instead of risking injury.

-Thread Clippers — For Home Sewing, Travel, and Purchased Clothes
+Thread Clippers: For Home Sewing, Travel, and Clothing

 Thread clippers are much smaller than fabric shears or other household scissors.
 They typically have fairly short, very sharp blades, with a good point.